gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Diagnostics.Process/README.md

    1.1. `End()` method tries to close a main window of a process
    1.2.
 If that fails, it tries to send Ctrl+C (SIGTERM) signal
  2. Forceful techniques:
    2.1.
-If graceful techniques failed, it tries to exit the process (suitable for the current process only)
+If graceful techniques failed, `End()` method tries to exit the process (suitable for the current process only)
    2.2.
 If that fails, it kills the process (SIGKILL)

 The method returns a `ProcessEndMode` value on completion indicating how the process was actually ended.